-This document is Copyright © 2021 by Apache OpenOffice.
+This document is Copyright © 2022 by The Apache Software Foundation.
 You may distribute it and/or modify it under the terms of the Creative Commons Attribution License, version 3.0 or later (https://creativecommons.org/licenses/by/3.0/).

 Apache, Apache OpenOffice, and OpenOffice.org are trademarks of the Apache Software Foundation.
-Used with permission.
-No endorsement by The Apache Software Foundation is implied by the use of these marks.
-All other trademarks mentioned in this guide belong to their respective owners.
+Used with permission. .